vrabbi/lab-carvel-bundles/workshop/content/exercises/16-deploying-a-bundle.md

-than the normal sort of situation where you may download a tarball with configuration from a web site, check out a git repository, or even deploy using a single resource file pulled from a web site, with a configuration bundle you first need to copy the bundle from the image registry to your local file system.
+than the normal sort of situation where you may download a tarball with configuration from a web site, check out a git repository, or even deploy using a single resource file pulled from a web site, with a configuration bundle you first need to pull the bundle from the image registry to your local file system.

 So imagining for a moment that we didn't already have the configuration